RRResident/ES6-plus-features/README.md

 const someVal = 789; // error
 ```

-This only makes the variable itself immutable, not its content, so items in an array or object could be changed.
+This only makes the variable itself immutable, not its content, so items in an array or object defined with `const` could be changed.

 #### ----- Blocked scope variables with let !!